buley/personal/src/content/faq.md

 **Are you intimidating?**
 That depends on your mindset.
 If you value intelligence, efficiency, and directness, you'll find me sharp but engaging.
 If you need constant validation, sugarcoating, or hand-holding, then yes—you might find me intimidating.

+> *"The truth will set you free, but first it will piss you off." — Gloria Steinem*

 **Are you always this intense?**
 I don't do things halfway.
 If something matters, I give it my full attention.
 If it doesn't, I don't engage at all.
 There's no in-between.